 Taking a product through its creative journey from idea to product launch requires an iterative process with agility.
 Any process too rigid stifles the innovation and too liberal will burn the timelines and budgets without outcomes.

-The product leaders should define an enclosing framework with its process, methods and means of execution throughout the product lifecycle, the chosen platform should be configurable and adaptable to accommodate the defined process and methods.
+Product leaders should define an enclosing framework with clear processes, methods, and means of execution throughout the product lifecycle.
+The chosen PLM platform should be configurable and adaptable to accommodate the defined processes and methods - enabling a successful closed loop PLM implementation.

 Geographically distributed teams, external partners, including suppliers can pose coordination challenges.